Undefined01/flakes/README.md

 1. Install Nix package manager

-   a.
-For NixOS or WSL-NixOS
+   1. For NixOS or WSL-NixOS

       They are included in the system.
 No need to install seperately.

-   b.
-For other Linux distribution and macOS
+   2. For other Linux distribution and macOS

      ```bash
      sh <(curl -L https://nixos.org/nix/install)